anfraz7/anyas-physics-major-advice/_pages/08-statement-of-purpose.md

 - Push yourself to talk about the work you have done in ways that initially feel boastful or uncomfortable.*
 - Use strong verbs to take ownership of your actions in the lab.

 *In no way do I mean you should lie or exaggerate on your SOP.
-However, I have noticed in myself and my friends that we all have a tendency to feel _reeeeeally_ uncomfortable about taking any sort of ownership for our work in the lab, since our research has of course been enabled by so many amazing research mentors.
-My experience is that writing out plainly and truthfully my research contributions without mentioning my mentors initially felt almost like lying.
+However, writing about undergrad research experiences can be hard because it is often tinted by imposter syndrome.
+As an undergrad surrounded by grad students who know so much more than you and can solve research problems in a week that took you the whole semester, sometimes the urge to emphasize how humble a role you had in a lab can be overwhelming.
+I initially found that writing out plainly and truthfully my research contributions without mentioning my mentors initially felt almost like lying.
 I encourage you to push yourself to reach this point of discomfort.
-The reader knows that undergraduate research is supported by a village, but they want to hear about _you_.
+The reader knows that undergraduate research is a steep learning curve supported by a village, but they want to hear about _you_.
+And if you developed some cool ways to climb up that steep learning curve, write about those strategies you developed, not the fact that the learning curve was steep.

 ### 3. why this school?